 HOME / THINGS TO DO / DISCOVER GRANADA

-Amazingly intricate and beautiful, the Alhambra was both the home and the fortress of the Nasrid Sultans, 23 of whom ruled during Spain’s last Moorish dynasty between 1212 and 1492.
-The name derives from the Arabic ‘al-qala’at al-hamra’ which means ‘red castle’ – a fitting description of the sandstone buildings that appear to glow red in the late afternoon sunshine.
+One of the best-preserved monuments in Spain and amazingly intricate and beautiful, the Alhambra deserves its status as a World Heritage Site.
+Both the home and the fortress of the Nasrid Sultans, 23 of whom ruled during Spain’s last Moorish dynasty between 1212 and 1492, the name ‘Alhambra’ derives from the Arabic ‘al-qala’at al-hamra’ which means ‘red castle’ – a fitting description of the sandstone buildings that appear to glow red in the late afternoon sunshine.

-History on every corner in Granada
+History every step of the way in Granada